IT'S ABOUT DAM TIME TO

-Removing the Rodman Dam on the Ocklawaha River would bring back twenty "lost" springs that were drowned by the dam's reservoir over fifty years ago.
-It's the most cost-effective springs protection project in Florida.
-The science is irrefutable, the support is bipartisan, and the plans are ready.
-The only thing missing is for state legislators to provide the funding necessary to carry out the plan and restore the river and to its natural state.
+Breaching the Rodman/Kirkpatrick Dam on the Ocklawaha River would bring back twenty "lost" springs that were drowned by the dam's reservoir over fifty years ago.
+Ocklawaha Restoration is the most cost-effective springs protection project in Florida.
+The science is irrefutable, the support is bipartisan, and the plans to restore the river and its ecosystem are ready.

 BACKGROUND